SELECT p

 Data retrieved: All players.

-clause declares an identification variable
+Description: The FROM clause declares an identification variable

-, omitting the optional keyword AS
+named p, omitting the optional keyword AS.
+If the AS keyword were

 included, the clause would be written as follows: